I can’t wait to show Sue the new title sequence. The diamond logo! The space-time vortex! Jon Pertwee’s legs!

-Meanwhile, back in contemporary England, we are introduced to Sarah Jane Smith and Sue takes to her like a duck to water.
+Meanwhile, in contemporary England, we are introduced to Sarah Jane Smith.
+Sue takes to her like a duck to water.
 But of course she does.
-Sarah Jane is a character that Sue knows very well, and there’s no point in trying to hide it.
-But this is the very first time that Sue has seen Sarah at the beginning of her illustrious career.

-Sue: Sarah Jane is nothing like Jo.
+Sue: She’s beautiful.
+And nothing like Jo.
 She isn’t girly at all.
-She’s very resourceful and ballsy, and I like it.
-I just hope her character stays like this throughout the series.
+She’s resourceful and ballsy.
+I just hope she stays like this.

-Sue: They are having a laugh.
-There are no ceilings on those things but the Doctor assumes that Sarah Jane can’t hear a word he’s saying as soon as she shuts the door.
-They look like they are sleeping in toilet cubicles!
-The walls look like they’ve been made from cardboard and I don’t buy it at all.
-That is some very shoddy design work.
+Sue: They’re having a laugh!
+There are no ceilings on those things, but the Doctor believes Sarah Jane can’t hear him because she shut the door.
+The scientists are basically sleeping in toilet cubicles made from cardboard.
+That’s shoddy design work, that is.

-Sue: The Sontarans aren’t half as scary in the new series.top
+Sue: The Sontarans aren’t as scary as this in the new series.

-Me: I have a very strong memory of watching this particular episode.
-It was Christmas week, 1973, and I was four years old.
-What I remember the most is that I saw it in London.
-In my grandparents house in Stratford, to be precise.
-I can only assume that my dad was visiting them during the holidays.
+Me: I vividly remember watching this episode.
+It was Christmas 1973, and I was four years old.
+What I remember the most about it is I saw it in London, in my grandparents’ house in Stratford.
+My dad must have been visiting them during the holidays.
 Anyway, I’m sitting in front of an open coal fire… And that’s about it.

 Sue: Fascinating.
 Do the fans think the Sontarans look like potatoes?